Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates

 The approach introduced in this paper is able to accommodate a large number of predictors as it relies on multiple pairwise comparisons of the benchmark model with a larger model that includes solely one predictor at a time.
 These pairwise MSE comparisons are implemented via the repeated evaluation of a novel test statistic suitable for out of sample predictive accuracy comparisons in nested environments.
 This latter aspect is a particularly important contribution of this research as traditional test statistics for predictive accuracy comparisons are known to fail in nested environments.
-The resulting series of test statistics are subsequently reassembled into a single aggregate statistic allowing us to test the global null of no predictability against the alternative that at least one of the predictors is active.
+This is due to a variance degeneracy problem induced by the fact that under the null hypothesis the population forecast errors of the two models being compared are asymptotically identical.
+Our proposed test statistic is designed in such a way that nestedness induced variance degeneracy is bypassed.
+Each pairwise MSE comparison between the benchmark model (global null) and a specification that includes one predictor at a time is performed via this novel test statistic.
+The resulting individual test statistics (as many as there are predictors within the aggregate pool of predictors) are subsequently reassembled into a single aggregate statistic allowing us to test the global null of no predictability against the alternative that at least one of the predictors is active.

 Upon rejection of the benchmark model the important question as to which predictors are the most important drivers of predictability also arises.
 To address this question we subsequently introduce a covariate screening method that allows us to identify the key predictor that most improves the accuracy of forecasts of the response variable relative to the forecasts based on the benchmark model.
 We refer to such a predictor as the key player.
 Although the identification of a single predictor may come across as providing only a limited picture of an underlying {\it true} specification, it is nevertheless a valuable picture.
 Parsimonious models can often achieve desirable levels of predictive strength by avoiding distortions due to overfitting for instance.